DecisionsDev/odm-docker-kubernetes/azure/README.md

 curl -v "http://${LICENSING_URL}/snapshot?token=${TOKEN}" --output report.zip
 ```

-### Troubleshooting IBM License Service

-If your IBM License Service instance is not running properly, please refer to [our dedicated troubleshooting page](https://github.com/IBM/ibm-licensing-operator/blob/latest/docs/Content/Troubleshooting.md).
+If your IBM License Service instance is not running properly, please refer to this [troubleshooting page](https://github.com/IBM/ibm-licensing-operator/blob/latest/docs/Content/Troubleshooting.md).

 ## Optional steps

-You may want to access ODM components through NGINX Ingress controller instead of directly from these different IP addresses.
+You may prefer to access ODM components through NGINX Ingress controller instead of directly from these different IP addresses.
 If so, please follow [these instructions](README_NGINX.md).

-## Troubleshooting ODM
+## Troubleshooting

 If your ODM instances are not running properly, please refer to [our dedicated troubleshooting page](https://www.ibm.com/docs/en/odm/8.11.0?topic=8110-troubleshooting-support).